${{amount}}

 Country of origin and tariff classification

-All of our windows are manufactured in Canada and ship from Canada to the United States.
+All of our windows are manufactured in Canada and some still ship from Canada to the United States (see above for which sizes we store and ship from the USA).

 Our product falls under HS Code 3925.20.0020 and therefore should qualify for duty-free treatment under the United States-Mexico-Canada Agreement (USMCA).
 This means that, under normal circumstances, there should be no import duties applied to our windows when they enter the US.